litexlang/litex-official-documents/How_Litex_Works/How_Equality_Is_Checked.md

 ```

 Litex internally maintains a dedicated storage for known forall facts, called `ForallFactMap`.
 Each map's key is a proposition name, and the value is a list of related forall facts.
 For example, when you use `know` or prove a fact yourself, and learn that `forall x, y R: $p(x, y) => x = y` is true, then `ForallFactMap["="]` will add `forall x, y R: $p(x, y) => x = y` to its list.

+**Note**: The working principle of `ForallFactMap` described here is the same as in the Litex kernel, but the actual implementation details may differ because the kernel uses various optimization techniques.
+However, the fundamental working logic remains consistent.

 When we want to prove `a = b`, we iterate through all forall facts in `ForallFactMap["="]`.
 During iteration, we see `forall x, y R: $p(x, y) => x = y`.
 We then verify: if we substitute `x` with `a` and `y` with `b`, are `a $in R`, `b $in R`, and `$p(a, b)` true?
 If yes, we then verify whether the corresponding `x = y` with `x` and `y` replaced by `a` and `b` respectively, i.e., `a = b`, is true.
 If that's also true, then it's verified.